20 Healthy Butternut Squash Recipes

 Nutrition: 204 calories, 5 g fat (<1 g saturated), 282 mg sodium, 36.5 g fiber, 9.5 g sugar, 5.8 g protein

 Ever come across a person who doesn't dig tots?
 Nope, we haven't either.
-This fall spin puts the typically nutritional-void (pa)tattors to shame.
-Potassium-boasting butternut squash, heart-healthy olive oil, fat-blasting sriracha, metabolism revving paprika, antibacterial garlic, and fibrous chickpeas create a waistline friendly, crowd pleaser.
+This fall spin puts the typical potato to shame.
+Potassium-boasting butternut squash, heart-healthy olive oil, fat-blasting sriracha, metabolism revving paprika, antibacterial garlic, and fibrous chickpeas create a waistline-friendly, crowd pleaser.

 Get the recipe from Connisseurus Veg.